durffy/UMLHero/Design/UserStories.md

 so that: I can easily identify possible objects and classes within a project

 AS a: Designer
-I want: Create Classes
+I want: Create Objects
 so that: track the objects that will be implemented for a project

 AS a: Designer
-I want: Read Classes
+I want: Read Objects
 so that:  I can view the current objects/classes for a project

 AS a: Designer
-I want: Update Classes
+I want: Update Objects
 so that:  I can manage and make corrections to the objects of a project

 AS a: Designer
-I want: Delete Classes
+I want: Delete Objects
 so that:  I can remove uneccessary objects/classes from a project

 AS a: Designer